 Blending Brushstrokes

-While I do make brushstrokes, they are not as thick as those shown above.
+While I make brushstrokes, they are not as thick as those shown above.
 Parts of my paintings show blended paint, while other areas boast brusthstrokes.
-I use them to define a part of my paintings.
-I'll share my process that begins with an underpainting.
+I use them to define parts of my paintings or color.
+However, I begin by choosing my palette and covering the canvas with an underpainting of acrylic paint.

 A Celebration of Color